|

 --daemonize=pgrp

-Run tracer process as tracee's grandchild in a separate
+Runs tracer process as tracee's grandchild in a separate

-kill(2) issued to the whole process group.
+by a kill(2) signal sent to the entire process group.

 -DDD